priyanshupardhi/llm-powered-knowledge-assistant/README.md

 3. **"Module not found" errors**
    - Make sure all dependencies are installed: `pip install -r requirements.txt`
    - Check that your virtual environment is activated

+4. **"Single file upload limitation"**
+   - The system currently supports one file at a time
+   - Each upload creates a new index
+   - Previous documents remain in the database

 ### Debug Mode